 After breakfast, you will have a guided tour of Marrakech, the southern pearl of Morocco.
 You will discover the palace of Bahia, the Majorelle garden, the Saadian Tombs, and many other hidden treasures.

-After breakfast in your riad in Marrakech, the itinerary continues to the seaside town, Essaouira.
+After breakfast in your riad in Marrakech, the itinerary continues to the seaside town of Essaouira.
 Along the road, we will stop by the much-talked goats on argan trees.

 Back on the paved road and after a short drive, you will visit a local argan co-operative.
 You will learn about the benefits and the use of argan oil and witness the process of producing cosmetic products.